benabean/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 - Enter the domain that you want to protect in the 'Domain Name' text box

-- As this is an external domain, a message in a blue box should appear informing you that this domain is not in SafeDNS and will need to be setup via DNS changed.
+- As this is an external domain, a message in a blue box should appear informing you that this domain is not in SafeDNS and will need to be setup via DNS changes.

 - Select any additional features you'd like to add to this domain such as CDN or WAF by clicking the checkbox next to your chosen features.